 - Be aware of and avoid any potential seizure triggers whenever possible.
 Keep a record of things that occurred before a seizure (such as illness, tiredness, stress, missing medications, and where and when the seizure occurred).

 - Talk to your doctor about having your heart checked (cardiac evaluation) to rule out any heart problems.
-This is particularly important for people with uncontrolled epilepsy who don’t have a cause for their epilepsy found on an MRI or other type of imaging study.
+This is especially important if the diagnosis of epilepsy is not certain or the seizures are not controlled.

 - Be seizure safe.
 Make sure family and co-workers know what to do for seizure first-aid, take extra precautions around water, including swimming and bathing.